leonardblier/ReScience-submission/article/Tallec-Blier-Kalainathan-2019.md

   Standard training procedure        895 ± 79
   Pipeline                           910 ± 52

-Still, using this pipeline is expensive in term of computation and sample efficiency, since it requires generating new rollouts between controller training steps.
-The sample efficiency issue could be mitigated by reusing the rollouts generated during the controller training steps for the training of the VAE and the MDRNN.
+Using this pipeline is expensive in term of computation and sample efficiency, since it requires generating new rollouts between each retraining.
+The sample efficiency issue could be mitigated by training the VAE and MDRNN on rollouts generated during the controller training steps.

-Another limitation of this pipeline is that the MDRNN and the VAE might be able to represent states coming from a good learned policy, and be inefficient in other states.
-This could lead to very bad performance in extreme settings.
-For example in the carracing environment, the agent might almost never see the car outside of the road.
-Actually, this is not something we observe in practice.
+Another potential limitation of this pipeline is that, after retraining, the MDRNN and VAE might only model properly trajectories coming from the current (better) policy.
+For example in the Car Racing environment, when only faced with trajectories that remain on the road, the agent might forget the out of road dynamic, which could deteriorate performances.
+While we believe this could be problematic in complex environment, such issues seem not to arise on the Car Racing environment.

 # Conclusion